Chintanpatel24/fastfetch-wallpapers-for-linux/Contributing.md

 ---

-# 🚀 How to Contribute
+## How to Contribute

 1. Fork the repository
-2. Create your config folder
+2. Create your config folder or add your config.jsonc in list
 3. Add your files
-4. Commit your changes
+4. Commit your changes and also update main readme.md
 5. Open a Pull Request

 ---

-# ⚠ Rules
+## Rules

 - Do NOT upload malicious scripts
 - Do NOT steal configs without credit